 “That’s a great idea, Abner, but they have security cameras everywhere.
 They’d catch you and then we’d all be monitored day and night,” Pastor Carrie tells him.

 “And then they’ll just make another part.
 You might delay them a week or two,” an older and wiser Oblivian gentleman in his seventies, speaks up.

 “Does anyone have any other ideas?”
 Carrie asks her flock, brushing her dark hair away from her face.

 “I work in the cafeteria.
 They never watch the food preparation.
 We could poison their food or water.
-With only the Oblivians left up here, we could just do nothing, or instruct K-9 to destroy the Depository,” A short stocky woman in her thirties calls out from the back of the room.
+Of course, we don’t eat that slop.
+With only us Oblivians left up here, we could just do nothing, or instruct K-9 to destroy the Depository,” A short stocky woman in her thirties calls out from the back of the room.